utdata/csvkit-nicar/README.md

 `$ csvstack 11.csv 28.csv 105.csv 227.csv 246.csv`

 Do that, and it will stack all the text and print it to your screen.
 Not particularly useful.
 What we need to do is redirect the output to a file instead of our screen, which we do with the ">" command.
 Let's call our files "stacked.csv":

+> Pro tip: You can use the up arrow in your Terminal to get your last command, and then edit it into a new command.

 `$ csvstack 11.csv 28.csv 105.csv 227.csv 246.csv > stacked.csv`